sebam2k4/sebastiankulig-Jekyll/source/_pages/about.md

 ---
 layout: page
-title: About Sebastian - Web Developer and Designer
+title: About Sebastian - Front-end Developer and Web Designer
+description: specializing in creating high quality responsive websites with a mobile first approach.
+HTML5, CSS3, Javascript, CMS, Shopify.
 permalink: /about/
 ---